enjalot/latent-scope/README.md

-# latent-scope
+# Latent Scope

-A lens formed by the embeddings of a model, illuminated by data points and housed by an interactive web interface
+Quickly embed, project, cluster and explore a dataset.
+I think of this as somewhere between a microscope and a workbench for visualizing and exploring datasets through the lens of embedding model latent spaces.

-# Repository overview
+## Repository overview
-This repository is currently meant to run locally, as it has several pieces that use the file system to coordinate functionality.
+This repository is currently meant to run locally, with a React frontend that communicates with a python server backend.
+We support several popular open source embedding models that can run locally as well as proprietary API embedding services.
+Adding new models and services should be quick and easy.

 ## data
 The data directory is where you will put your datasets, and where the scripts and app will store the output of their processes along with the associated metadata.
 The web app will look at the contents of this folder using a specific directory structure.